 Even so, sentencing disparity remains a hot topic when it comes to white collar crime – at least, in the United States.
 In China, a person can be sentenced to death for certain white collar crimes.

 Get a White Collar Crime Defense Lawyer

 If you have been charged with a white collar crime, get legal help by notifying veteran Houston criminal defense lawyer Neal Davis.
 He has extensive experience defending people accused of white collar crimes.
-Contact the Neal Davis Law Firm today for a free and confidential legal review of your case.
+Contact the Neal Davis Law Firm today for a confidential legal review of your case.